 It’s easy to see how gutters might cause an ice dam.
 After your clogged or slow-draining gutters freeze over, water can no longer drain properly off the roof.
 As a result, more and more water gathers on your rooftop, and it may freeze when it reaches the ice dam, making the problem worse.

-However, most ice dams are caused by improper attic insulation.
+However, most ice dams are caused by improper attic ventilation and insulation.
 Poorly draining gutters just exacerbate the issue.

 It depends.
 If your iced-over gutters are the only cause of your ice dam, removing them may help.
 However, it is mandatory to have gutters in most jurisdictions of North America.
 It may be wiser to replace your old gutters with those that are better suited to your climate.
 K-style steel gutters in a high gauge are a good choice.

-Besides, gutters are only part of your ice dam problem.
-Installing proper attic insulation is usually your best option to prevent ice dams.
+Besides, gutters are rarely the cause of your ice dam problem.
+Installing proper attic ventilation is usually your best option to prevent ice dams.

 There are a few other things you can do to stop ice dams, including: